|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 Grand Master Gabriel Throne in a nutshell

-Gabriel Throne is the leader of the Order of Illumination who offers some basic but powerful battle plans while zipping around on his horse.
-A backline buffer who can achieve decent results charging into the fray, Gabriel is an integral part of the huge caster independent damage buff stacking achievable in Flames in the Darkness, as well as a welcome addition to the handful of other themes he’s available in.
+Gabriel is an integral part of the huge caster-independent damage buff stacking that is achievable in Flame in the Darkness, as well as a welcome addition to the handful of other themes he’s available in.

 Combos & Synergies

-- Any faction infantry with a single Melee attack reaps the full benefit of stir the blood.
+- Any faction infantry with only a single melee attack reaps the full benefit of Stir the Blood.

 Drawbacks & Downsides